 How Long Is the Tourist Permit Good for?

 Tourists can typically stay in Mexico on a tourist permit for up to six months or 180 days.
 However, the immigration official who stamps the permit may issue a shorter period of time like 30 or 60 days with the understanding that the traveler can request to extend their permit.
 No travelers may stay on a tourist permit for longer than 180 days.
 If you do stay longer than allowed, you may be required to pay a fine.
 Permits for less than 7 days are free.

-Keep Your Mexico Tourist Visa Safe
+Keep Your Mexico Tourist Permit Safe